baldurk/renderdoc/docs/how/how_capture_callstack.rst

 	Callstack section: The callstack section expanded in API inspector.

-To resolve the symbols referenced in the capture, go to the Tools menu and select Resolve Symbols.
-If this menu option isn't available the callstacks did not successfully capture in the logfile.
+To resolve the symbols referenced in the capture, go to the :guilabel:`Tools` menu and select :guilabel:`Resolve Symbols`.
+If this menu option isn't available the callstacks did not successfully collect in the capture file.

 The resolving symbols process may take some time the first few instances you use it, as it may have to download symbols from the Microsoft symbol server.
 Each module that is loaded in the application at the time of capture will be saved and its symbols searched for.